What is the average words per minute speaking rate?

 Ebook publishers recommend the 150-160 wpm, which is close to the maximum speaking rate that also ensures full comprehension.

-150-160 words per minute (WPM) is also recommended for podcast hosts.
+150-160 words per minute (WPM) is also recommended for podcasts, radio hosts, and even YouTubers.
 This should be average for an entire show, while some of the passages should use a faster speaking rate while others slower.
 A smart adjustment will break the monotony and increase listener engagement.

 On the fastest spectrum, there are auctioneers and commentators.
 Their job is to increase the hype, convey passion, and trigger a lot of emotions.

-Analyzing transcripts of 13 good and popular TED talks given by public figures, we checked how fast they talk.
+Analyzing transcripts of great and popular TED talks given by public figures, we checked how fast they talk.
 Talks are linked so you can check them, and they cover a variety of topics.

 For these 14 talks, the average speaking rate is 167 words per minute.